metoppv/improver/doc/source/metadata/Principles.rst

 IMPROVER code is usually implemented in a series of processing chains, so it makes sense to consider the metadata in this context.
-From a post-processing perspective, a helpful to divide the metadata into three different types:
+From a post-processing perspective, it is helpful to divide the metadata into three different types:

 1. Low-level, specific to a particular plug-in (Open Source)